jessecomeau87/Boot/README.md

 ### The Kernel initializes the Operating System.

 ### The Operating System takes control with the Kernel running in the background.

+### The Instruction Pointer (EIP) register holds the memory address for the instruction being executed by the processor.
+EIP is hardcoded to the value 0xFFFFFFF0.
+Thus, the x86 CPU is hardwired to begin execution at the physical address 0xFFFFFFF0.
+It is in fact, the last 16 bytes of the 32-bit address space.
+This memory address is called reset vector.

+### Now, the chipset’s memory map makes sure that 0xFFFFFFF0 is mapped to a certain part of the BIOS, not to the RAM.
+Meanwhile, the BIOS copies itself to the RAM for faster access.
+This is called shadowing.
+The address 0xFFFFFFF0 will contain just a jump instruction to the address in memory where BIOS has copied itself.

 ### The BIOS software first assesses the hardware of the system and looks for boot devices that have an MBR.
 After that, it checks to see if the final signature is 55AAH by reading the first sector up to 0000:7C00H.